rebelsky/csc207c/_mps/bit-trees.md

 ```
 [ ] Passes all the **M** tests.
 [ ] No more than fifteen style errors.
+[ ] Command-line examples work.
 ```

 ### Exceeds expectations

 ```
 [ ] Passes all the **E** tests.
-[ ] No more than fifteen style errors.
+[ ] No more than five style errors.
 [ ] All (or most) repeated code has been factored out into individual methods.
 [ ] All or most variable names are appropriate.
 ```